mrajaeim/ws-auth/README.md

 > - **Python**: `AUTH_PORT`, `WS_PORT`, `FRONT_PORT`
 > - **Node.js**: Edit the constants at the top of the respective files
 >
-> The Python WebSocket service also honors `AUTH_SERVICE_URL` to connect to a remote auth service.
+> The Python WebSocket service also honors `AUTH_SERVICE_URL` to connect to a remote auth instance.

 ---